nrcan-cfs-fire/FireDMs/README.md

 1b) Compute median Drought Code values for all fires in ecozone either from (a) climatology or (b) as query against FireM3 data for a given year.

-2) Compute the ecozone-specific DMs and store as list file
+2) Compute the ecozone-specific DMs and store as nested list file, where each ecozone is its own list, and those lists are merged into another list: https://statisticsglobe.com/create-nested-list-in-r